Cactus Silk Care Instructions

 This will also reduce after a few household vacuums.
 Wool is a resilient material and is pretty resistant to wear and dirt which makes it perfect for rugs!
 These rugs are pretty resilient and robust and have lived a lifetime before even reaching us.
 All this being said our A LITTLE MOROCCO rugs are carefully selected vintage piece’s; some may be more delicate than others and to ensure the longevity and value of your piece care should be taken when looking after it.

 - Vacuum frequently to free your rug from any dust or loose debris.
-You should vacuum across ways (across the width) instead of length ways (up and down the longest length) as this helps to work with the weave.
+You should vacuum across ways (across the width) instead of length ways (up and down the longest length) as this helps to work with the weave and not apply stress to the base loom fibers.

 - Shake outside every so often to free it from any dust or mites which like to get in and hide in dark places.
 We suggest leaving your rug out for a few hours in sunshine if possible, when doing this and if it's in a safe space as this also helps prevents mites from trying to set up home in it (as with any natural textile product).

 - on thinner or older pieces, a rubber matting (sometimes called rug non-slip underlay) will help to preserve the weave and aid in being non-slip.
 We prefer a good quality underlay to ensure It doesn't damage the rug or the floor beneath.

 - For any spills use a damp clean cloth with tepid water (make sure the cloth isn’t coloured as this could transfer to your rug).
 A clean white tea towel is great!

 - We clean all of our rugs at home once in a while for a nice freshen up.
 This is not a regular thing and doesn’t need to be done often, or even annually.
 You should be able to find a rug cleaner close to your area.